 A home equity loan can allow you to access large sums of money without selling your home.
-Using your home as collateral, you can get a loan to finance anything you want or need — the choice is up to you.
+Using your home as collateral, you can get a loan to finance anything you want — the choice is up to you.

 There is a bit you should know before jumping all in.
 Any time a loan requires collateral, it’s always best to read the fine print.
 Keep reading to learn more about the details and see if a home equity loan is right for you.